Projects About

-MealClub cover with blue mobile app screens, food imagery and playful nutrition branding Lumi cover with soft purple sensory devices, app screens and emotional technology visuals Idealista Remake cover with refreshed property search screens and green-blue brand system Hexacore cover with lunar interface screens for voice-first Hexabot support
+MealClub cover with blue mobile app screens, food imagery and playful nutrition branding Idealista Redesign cover with refreshed property search screens and green-blue brand system Appointment Pro cover with a purple SaaS calendar modification interface and appointment-management controls Ayuntamiento website cover with public service interface screens and institutional website redesign visuals Premios Alcalá 2023 website cover with awards homepage and category cards lumi cover with soft purple sensory devices, app screens and emotional technology visuals Hexacore cover with lunar interface screens for voice-first Hexabot support

 MealClub hero board with rounded blue app screens, food photography and the MC mascot